 - 8.3.1.
-A Registrar must maintain the information on the following fields:

-- a. the Name Server List

-- b. the name of Domain Name Holder

-- c. the contact details of Domain Name Holder

-- d. the Domain Name Holder reference

-- e. the administrative contact details

-- f. the technical contact details

-- g. the billing term

-- h. the DS record list.

-- 8.3.2.
-When collecting information from a Domain Name Holder, each Registrar must comply with its obligations under the Privacy Act 2020, including by:

-- a. notifying the Domain Name Holder:

-- i. what information is required

-- i. why the information is required

-- ii. how it will be collected and stored

-- b. ensuring each Domain Name Holder authorises collection of their personal information

-- c. taking reasonable steps to protect a Domain Name Holder's personal information against loss or unauthorised access, use, disclosure, or other misuse.
+A Registrar must maintain the information on the following fields: - a. the Name Server List - b. the name of Domain Name Holder - c. the contact details of Domain Name Holder - d. the second and third point of contact person - e. the administrative contact details - f. the technical contact details - g. the country information - h. the billing term - i. the DS record list. - 8.3.2.
+When collecting personal information directly from a Domain Name Holder (or authorised person), each Registrar must comply with its obligations under the Privacy Act 2020, including: - a. only collecting personal information that is necessary for the Registrar to carry out its function - b. notifying the Domain Name Holder: - i. what personal information is required - i. why the personal information is required - ii. how the personal information will be collected and stored - iii. what happens if the required personal information is not provided - c. ensuring that the personal information is collected in a fair and legal manner - d. taking reasonable steps to protect a Domain Name Holder's personal information against loss or unauthorised access, use, disclosure, or other misuse - e. ensuring that the Domain Name Holder has access to their personal information (or information in relation to an entity they are acting on behalf) that they have provided, unless there are sufficient grounds for refusal under - f. ensuring that the personal information is accurate, up to date, complete, relevant and not misleading before using or disclosing it